A Construction of $C^r$ Conforming Finite Element Spaces in Any Dimension: Abstract

 \section{Abstract}

-This paper proposes a construction of local $C^r$ interpolation spaces and $C^r$ conforming finite element spaces with arbitrary $r$ in any dimension.
+This paper proposes a construction of $C^r$ conforming finite element spaces with arbitrary $r$ in any dimension.
 It is shown that if $k \ge 2^{d}r+1$ the space $\mathcal P_k$ of polynomials of degree $\le k$ can be taken as the shape function space of $C^r$ finite element spaces in $d$ dimensions.
 This is the first work on constructing such $C^r$ conforming finite elements in any dimension in a unified way.
-It solves a long-standing open problem in finite element methods.